-15. Section 15 sets out the required standard of communication to be used by a recognized trade repository with other specified entities.
-The reference in paragraph 15(d) to "other service providers" could include persons who offer technological or transaction processing services.
+15. Section 15 sets out the communication standard required to be used by a recognized trade repository in communications with other specified entities.
+The reference in paragraph 15(d) to "other service providers" could include persons or companies who offer technological or transaction processing or post-transaction services.